Candidates make last-day appeals to Georgia voters

 Walker, who was endorsed by former President Donald Trump, has played up culture war attacks whereas Kemp has run a more restrained campaign while casting Abrams as being insufficiently supportive of the police.

+“My opponent has banned abortion, banned books, banned background checks, and my mission is to restore our freedom, invest in our communities and make certain that we have a future that we can all benefit from,” the Democrat said.

+Later, at a brewery in Atlanta, Abrams spoke to volunteers texting and phoning people to vote.
+She slammed Kemp for the closure of hospitals in the state, noting he refused to accept billions in federal funding to fully expand Medicaid.
+“Our health care should not be on life support, his career should be,” she said.

-In a briefing with reporters, Abrams campaign manager Lauren Groh-Wargo said strong early voting gives Abrams “a path to victory mathematically,” although public polls have consistently shown Abrams trailing Kemp.
-Groh-Wargo also raised the possibility that neither candidate would win a majority, which would require a Dec.
-6 runoff under Georgia law.
+Abrams said strong early voting gives her a chance to win, although public polls have consistently shown Abrams trailing Kemp.
+Abrams also raised the possibility that neither candidate would win a majority, which would require a Dec.
+6 runoff by law.

-“A runoff is very possible here,” Groh-Wargo said.
-“The range of vote difference between an outright winner runoff and a loss is actually not that big, depending on how close it is.”
+“I am absolutely certain we have a chance either to win tomorrow or be in a runoff tomorrow,” Abrams said.

-Kemp on Monday repeated that he’s been “working hard to get the whole statewide ticket elected,” but then offered more specific reasons for Republicans to vote for Walker.
+Kemp on Monday repeated that he’s “working hard to get the whole statewide ticket elected,” and offered more specific reasons for Republicans to vote for Walker, echoing the Senate nominee’s attack on Warnock.

 “Are you going to vote for a United States senator who’s voted with Joe Biden 96% of the time, or are you going to go and vote for somebody that’s going to focus on ending 40-year high inflation, getting better domestic energy policy, fixing the disaster at the border?”